The Riptide Movement: 2013

 Following on the success of the previous Olympia gig, the band put on two more shows in Ireland in May, to sell out crowds, followed by another Irish tour before doing the festival scene in Europe, including Benicassim and Glastonbury.
 Later that year, the band played a series of concerts in the USA.

 2014

 The band signed a record deal with Universal Music in early 2014 ahead of the release date of their 3rd album Getting Through.
 The album was released on 4 April with a sell out album launch at Vicar Street.
 The following week the album reached number 1 in the charts.
 The album features the hit single All Works Out that stars actress Amy Huberman in a video for the song.
-On 5 May 2014 the ad for Discover Ireland was launched featuring All Works Out', it also includes hit songs 'You & I' and 'Animal'.
+On 5 May 2014 the ad for Discover Ireland was launched featuring All Works Out', it also includes hit songs 'You & I' 'Animal' and 'Across the Water'.

 Getting Through is a gold selling album in Ireland and was released globally in 2015.